• ECTS

 Description

-A presentation is first made of inverse problems in finite dimension (notion of conditioning, singular values, ...), then in infinite dimension (stability of the problem, regularization, pseudo-inverse...).
+First, inverse problems are presented in finite dimensions (concepts of conditioning, singular values, etc.), then in infinite dimensions (stability of the problem, regularization, pseudo-inverse, etc.).

-In a second step, the properties of the Fourier transform and the convolution operation are recalled in Lp spaces and their usual subspaces.
-We examine how these two operations lead to well or badly posed problems.
-For convolution, in particular, the notions of "filter" and "deconvolution" are discussed in the context of signal and image analysis.
+Next, the properties of the Fourier transform and the convolution operation are reviewed in Lp spaces and their usual subspaces.
+We examine how these two operations lead to well-posed or ill-posed problems.
+For convolution in particular, the concepts of "filter" and "deconvolution" are discussed in the context of signal and image analysis.

-Finally, we apply these notions to the study and inversion of the Radon transform, or related transforms, from medical imaging techniques.
+Finally, these concepts are applied to the study and inversion of Radon transforms, or related transforms, derived from medical imaging techniques.

 Read more